flinchedd/Osiris/README.md

 ### Usage

 #### Running the CLI
-Use the CLI to execute tasks:
+Use the CLI to perform tasks:
 ```bash
 python src/main.py --task <task_name> --params '<parameters>'
 ```